otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/09-more-graphics-class.md

 Note, you can declare a polygon of type `Polygon`, and then instantiate it as any of `Polygon's` subclasses by calling the correct constructor.

+You need to declare `private Graphics graphics` and `private Random random`.
+The `Controller` constructor should initialise these two fields.

 Make a `CreatePolygon()` method that randomly creates either a `Square`, a `Triangle` or a `Circle`: